SBB RABDe 12/12: Accidents / Changes in designation / Revisions

 Of the original 20 trainsets, four of them were badly damaged in two accidents in 1971.
 Trainsets 1119 and 1109 collided at Herrliberg, 1117 and 1113 at Uetikon.
 Both collisions damaged two end cars and one middle car each, which had to be scrapped.
-Four "new" units were built from the parts still intact and two uninvolved trainsets 1106 and 1111, resulting in the trainsets 1109II and 1113II, while trainset 1120 was renumbered to 1117II.
+Four "new" units were built from the surviving parts and two uninvolved trainsets 1106 and 1111, resulting in the trainsets 1109II and 1113II, while trainset 1120 was renumbered to 1117II.

 All 18 remaining trainsets (1101–1118) were rebuilt after 30 years of service in the course of a total revision (R4).
 They were renumbered according to the new Swiss numbering scheme to RABDE 510 000- 510 017, got a new livery in NPZ-colors and automatic doors.

 Curios

-The inconspicuous post in the middle of the entrance platforms of the two end-cars is not primarily a handle for passengers, but it leads the 15 kV traction current from the roof to the high voltage systems below the passenger compartment.
-Another noticeable fact is that all axles are driven, which is very unusual for commuter trains used by the SBB-CFF-FFS.
+The inconspicuous post in the middle of the entrance platforms of the two end cars is not primarily a handle for passengers, but leads the 15 kV traction current from the roof to the high voltage systems below the passenger compartment.
+Another notable fact is that all axles are driven, which is very unusual for commuter trains used by the SBB.
 Together with the high power these trains have at their disposal, they are able to accelerate very quickly, which led to another known nickname, "Mirage" (coming from the name of a fighter jet Dassault Mirage, bought by the Swiss Armed Forces at about the same time).